-Sure, we speak the same language, but women in London and L.A. are worlds apart.
+Sure, we speak the same language, but women in L.A. and London are worlds apart.
 We live in completely different climates for one.
 L.A. women contend with 365 sunshine, whereas here in London we live in constant fear of bad weather ruining our look and constant hope that it will be sunny for more than half an hour.
-Our approach to fashion is different too, as illustrated by Who What Wear’s Los Angeles–based Brit columnist Ashley Madekwe in a recent feature.
+Our approach to fashion is different too, as plenty a celebrity has illustrated.

 JEN ATKIN: Typically in L.A., I mean, we wear our gym clothes all day; it’s lazy hair.
 Girls just wash and go; it’s not overly complicated.
 It used to be like L.A. was long extensions and curls, but I feel like now girls are doing shorter hair and letting it go.
 I feel like we live a lot in buns and ponytails because everyone is literally in gym clothes.